davidski/hatetracker/README.md

 library(extrafont)
 ```

 Fetch the trending hashtags used in the alt-right community for a specific day.
-The data is returned as a nested dataframe for each trending tag, including the total number of times mentioned.
-The nested timeframe includes a z-score normalized trend for the number of mentions at 30 minute intervals throughout the requested date range.
+The data is returned as a nested dataframe for each trending tag, including the total number of times menti.
+The nested time frame includes a z-score normalized trend for the number of mentions at 30 minute intervals throughout the requested date range.

 ``` r
 charlottesville <- as.Date("2017-08-13")